 Another thing that makes me laugh is when I see empire lines recommended for hourglasses.
 This is complete and utter nonsense.
 Not only do they not fit, they squash your boobs and disguise your nipped-in waist.
 I have made this mistake countless times – don’t do it on your wedding day.
 Sheath dresses, low waists and loads of ruffles or layers (especially around the cleavage) can also look unfortunate.
 However, fit and flare (aka mermaid) silhouettes, ballgowns, and A-lines will all look amazing.
 The golden rule is to follow your body line – do this and you can’t go wrong.
 And the best part?
-Boning and structure in many wedding gowns will give you the kind of support that you have only dreamed of.
+Boning and structure in many wedding gowns will give you the kind of support that you have only dreamed of IRL.

-CELEBRITY NEAT HOURGLASS SHAPED BRIDES:
+CELEBRITY HOURGLASS SHAPED BRIDES:

 There are so many more celeb hourglasses now than when I was a teenager, which is actually pretty awesome.
 They definitely show how to rock this silhouette!
 Selma Hayek’s wedding day look was absolutely perfect – a neat bodice (with detailing that doesn’t add volume and a v-neck that still flatters in terms of the amount of cleavage), a defined waist, and a beautiful a-line skirt.
 Sofia Vergara also nailed it – her convertible dress made use of the ballgown silhouette for the ceremony and then turned into a slinky beauty for her to dance the night away in – the very best of both worlds.
 I also really loved Katherine Heigl’s dress in the last scene of 27 Dresses – if you love the soft look of sheath dresses, this A-line with a deep v neckline is a perfect alternative for an hourglass bride.
 Check out Katherine’s own wedding dress as well – a great example of how to do ruffles well.